EugenMayer/docker-sync/README.md

 Hint: If you are happy with docker-machine and virtual box, this is a pretty solid alternative.
 It has been there for ages and is most probably pretty advanced.
 For me, it was no choice, since neither i want to stick to VBox nor it has support for docker-for-mac
 #### Unison
-Performance: Not sure, i suggest similar to RSYNC.
-You have to implement watch-ing yourself though
+Performance: Not sure, i suggest similar to RSYNC, but two way sync
  - [Hodor](https://github.com/gansbrest/hodor) (should be as fast as rsync?)

-Hint: Tried unison, but i do not like the idea behind 2-way sync for development.
-If you need this, it should be a conceptual issue with your docker image architecture.
-Beside that, it does not support docker for mac.
+Hint: You can chose to use unison with docker-sync by adding sync_strategy: 'unison' to an sync-point
 ####Native

 Performance: Well, i had everything, from 2-100 times slower to NFS and even more to rsync. **Useless**